midcontinentcontrols/kb/README.md

   # by kindest, so only specify repo and image.
   name: midcontinentcontrols/example-image

-  # This module is built by Dockerfile.
-By default, it
-  # will search for a Dockerfile in the same directory
-  # as this kindest.yaml.
   #dockerfile: ./Dockerfile

   # Docker build context, relative to kindest.yaml